toggl-open-source/toggldesktop/README.md

 Command line client
 -------------------
-The command line app expectes to find *TOGGL_API_TOKEN* in your environment.
+The command line app expects to find *TOGGL_API_TOKEN* in your environment.
 You could export it in your ~/.bash_profile:

 Recognized commands are: sync, start, stop, status, pushable, list, continue, listen